scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 [info] -P:semanticdb:failures:warning
 ```
 With the previous command `migrate-libs`, we have already adapted `kind-projector` and removed `better-monadic-for`
 for Scala 3.
-If the previous step is done correctly, you should no need to change anything.
+If the previous step is done correctly, you should not need to change anything.

 #### Details
 - If you have set one of the options above in your build, for example `-P:semanticdb:synthetics:on`,